jyutta/dimension-delvers-mod/CODE_OF_CONDUCT.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting

+## AI
+The standard for our project will be to utilize the work of the artists and creators on our team rather than relying on AI for these creative works.

+We trust our team members who utilize AI will do so in a way that complements their original work and not  use it as a final product so we can avoid copyright issues.
+Assets discovered to be purely Generative AI will result in the replacement of the asset.
+We reserve the right as a team to determine whether an asset is the work of AI and call for a replacement.

 ## Enforcement Responsibilities

 Community coordinators are responsible for clarifying and enforcing our standards